Patch

 Patch.set_units sets the units on a patch or its coordinates.
 Old units are simply overwritten without performing any conversions.
 The first argument sets the data units and the keywords set the coordinate units.

-Patch.convert_units converts the existing units of data or coordinates by appropriately transforming the data or coordinates arrays.
-If no units exist they will be set.
+Patch.convert_units converts data or coordinates units by appropriately transforming the data or coordinates arrays.
+If no units exist they will simply be set.

 import dascore as dc